jomsai/jekyll-now/_posts/2018-8-7-Hello-World.md

 $ sudo apt-get update && sudo apt-get upgrade

-I recommend opening the man page for hdparm in the subshell to have as an easy reference and to copy and paste some very long commands coming up.
+I recommend opening the man page for hdparm in the shell window to have as an easy reference and to copy and paste some very long commands coming up.
 Now we are ready to query the drive even though it is not mounted but still in the USB slot.
 The system can still see the device and with hdparm we can find out a lot about the drive and change settings as needed.
+The option is capital -I (eye).

 $ sudo hdparm -I /dev/sdb && sudo hdparm -I /dev/sdb > myssd-1.txt